jtor5553/Spot-SDK-GUI/README.md

 *Prerequisites*
 Ensure you have Python 3.6-3.10 and PIP installed.
 If you do not have Python installed, you can download and install it from the official Python website.

+**MAKE SURE THAT SPOT_GUI AND SPOT_SDK ARE IN A DIRECTORY TOGETHER.
+BEST WAY TO DO THIS IS BY DOWNLOADING THERE FOLDER INTO A FOLDER TOGETHER**---IMPORTANT

 ***INSTALL SPOT_SDK at https://dev.bostondynamics.com/docs/python/quickstart#system-requirements***

 **Additional Packages**